Cathair28/webvi-examples/Guides/JSLI/README.md

 > **Note**: Do not attempt to send arbitrary binary back and forth as strings.
 > Instead use byte arrays or base64 encode / decode a string.
 >
-> Invalid LabVIEW NXG UTF-8 strings or invalid UTF-16 JavaScript strings may result in unexpected ouput or errors.
+> Invalid LabVIEW NXG UTF-8 strings or invalid UTF-16 JavaScript strings may result in unexpected output or errors.

 ### LabVIEW Number Arrays